Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Validation

-In the Mining environment (results in Tab.~\ref{tab:mining}), Composite RRT and MRdRRT are unable to find a solution for the 2-robot scenario due to the large size of the search space and inter-robot conflicts. \blue{Similar to the Tunnels scenario, ARC's performance is impacted by the environment complexity since it does not use topological guidance and it fails to find solutions for the 2-robot scenario within the time limit.} sRRT struggles to find solutions for the 2-robot scenario and cannot solve the 4-robot scenario.
+In the Mining environment (Tab.~\ref{tab:mining}), Composite RRT and MRdRRT fail to solve the 2-robot scenario due to the large size of the search space and inter-robot conflicts.
+Similar to the Tunnels scenario, ARC's performance is impacted by the environment complexity since it does not use topological guidance and it fails to solve the 2-robot scenario. sRRT struggles to solve the 2-robot scenario and cannot solve the 4-robot scenario.
 By leveraging topological guidance to limit exploration of the composite space, CDR-RRT is able to solve up to the 16-robot scenario.
 However, it is unable to solve the 32-robot scenario.
 Workspace Guided-DaSH, by considering the composite space only when necessary, is able to efficiently solve up to the 64-robot scenario.

-In the 3D GridMaze scenario (results in Tab.~\ref{tab:gridmaze}), as a result of the large size of the planning space as well as the difficulty posed by the long curved narrow passages, Composite RRT struggles with the 2-robot scenario and fails to produce a solution for the 4-robot scenario.
+In the 3D GridMaze scenario (Tab.~\ref{tab:gridmaze}), as a result of the large size of the planning space as well as the difficulty posed by the long curved narrow passages, Composite RRT struggles with the 2-robot scenario and fails to solve the 4-robot scenario.
 MRdRRT fails to solve the 2-robot scenario.
-While CDR-RRT is able to solve the 4-robot scenario, the large size of the composite space prevents it from finding a solution for the 8-robot scenario within the time limit. sRRT \blue{and ARC} benefit from searching a lower-dimensional space when robots are not in conflict, but fail to solve the 32-robot scenario where conflicts become prevalent due to the high level of congestion of the environment.
+While CDR-RRT is able to solve the 4-robot scenario, the large size of the composite space prevents it from solving the 8-robot scenario within the time limit. sRRT and ARC benefit from searching a lower-dimensional space when robots are not in conflict, but fail to solve the 32-robot scenario where conflicts become prevalent due to the high level of congestion of the environment.
 Similar to sRRT, Workspace Guided-DaSH searches lower-dimensional spaces, however, our method also uses the workspace skeleton for conflict resolution.
-When a conflict is too difficult to be resolved quickly via random sampling, we impose constraints on the robots' abstract paths through the workspace which allows us to find conflict-free paths more efficiently.
+When a conflict is too difficult to be resolved quickly via random sampling, we impose constraints on the robots' paths over the workspace skeleton which allows us to find conflict-free paths more efficiently.
 Thus, Workspace Guided-DaSH is able to find solutions up to 32 robots.
 Although this replanning mechanism sometimes results in slightly higher solution costs relative to other methods, a post-processing trajectory optimization step is generally used in practice to smooth paths.

-\subsection{\blue{Kinodynamic Experiments}}
+\subsection{Kinodynamic Experiments}